 CERTIFICATION MAINTENANCE (CM) CREDIT

-Because AICP members are seeking to maintain their status by accumulating 32 CM credits in a 2 year period, and because some AICP members depend on conference attendance as their primary, or only, source of CM credit, the bottom line calculation for provision of available CM credit should be a minimum of 16 CM.
-This is not the total number of CM credits available - it is what an individual can accumulate, at minimum, by attending most or all plenary and regular session block sessions.
+Because AICP members are seeking to maintain their status by accumulating 32 CM credits in a 2 year period, and because some AICP members depend on conference attendance as their primary, or only, source of CM credit, the bottom line calculation for acquiring available CM credit should be a minimum of 16 CM.
+This is not the total number of CM credits available - it is what an individual can accumulate, at minimum, by attending most plenary and regular session block sessions.

 With few exceptions, each regular session at the annual Chapter conference can be approved for CM credit for AICP members.
 The few sessions which do not get submitted are aimed at attendees with less experience than required for AICP members, e.g., student sessions; some introductory sessions; the session on how to take the AICP exam.
 Keynote and plenary sessions are also submitted.
 The Awards Luncheon has been alternatively approved and not approved for CM credit so the Chapter has taken the position it will not be submitted.